AutonoBot-Lab/BestMan_Pybullet/README.md

 # BestMan - A Pybullet-based Mobile Manipulator Simulator

 Welcome to the official repository for the BestMan Robot Simulator, integrated with Pybullet.
 This project provides a comprehensive simulation environment for the BestMan robot, a sophisticated machine featuring a robust base and a versatile arm (Ur5e).
-And you can change the color of environment

 ## 💻 Installation